On this page:

 In the fourth step, the wizard will ask if you would like to create one campaign or multiple campaigns.
-If you choose to create multiple campaigns, you can choose the attribute you want to use to create multiple campaigns like brand, Google category, product type etc. In the screenshot below, we've chosen to create multiple campaigns by Brand.
+If you choose to create multiple campaigns, you can choose the attribute you want to use to create multiple campaigns like brand, Google category, product type, etc. In the screenshot below, we've chosen to create multiple campaigns by Brand.

-Just below the selected attribute, you'll see number of variations of that attribute and the coverage.
-The number of variations indicate the number of campaigns that will be created.
+Just below the selected attribute, you'll see the number of variations of that attribute and the coverage.
+The number of variations indicates the number of campaigns that will be created.
 If coverage is less than 100%, it means that some products in the feed are missing a value for the selected attribute and will not be part of any campaign.

 Choose the Structure

 In the fifth step, you can select the structure the ad groups and product groups will have inside each campaign.
 The first level by default will be the level at which ad groups are created and will be the level at which you are creating campaigns (if creating new campaigns).